Brylimo/Natours/README.md

       }
     }
     ```
+2. npm
+    >($)npm init
+    >($)npm install node-sass --save-dev    // installed as devDependencies(tool for the development)

-2. live-server
+3. live-server
     It automaticlly detects whether the source code files have changed and implements them without reloading.
     * npm install live-server -g (install live-server globally)
     >($) live-server

-3. npm run compile:sass
+4. npm run compile:sass
     In the package.json file, we can set the "scripts" part as
     "compile:sass": "node-sass sass/main.scss css/style.css -w"

-    ->(name of the package) (input file) (output file) -w // if we set -w flag here, whenever we change         something on the Sass code, it automatically reflects them on the css code.
+    ->(name of the package) (input file) (output file) -w // if we set -w flag here,
+    whenever we change something on the Sass code, it automatically reflects them on the css code.
     >($) npm run compile:sass

-4. 7-1 pattern
+5. 7-1 pattern
 : 7 folders & 1 main Sass file
     * partial files are started with underscore. eg) "\_base.scss"
     * import partial files using _@import_ in main Sass file.
     * You should not put underscore and .scss when you import partial files to main Sass file. eg) '@import "base/base"'

-5. GRID practice
+6. GRID practice
     1. max-width
        :If we have enough available space, then it will have the width that we've specified.
 However, if there's not enough width,
        then it will simply fill 100% of the available space that it has.